Learn Russian Online for Beginners: Your #1 Resource Guide

 Like the Learn Russian course, this one is free.
 However, it’s not as extensive as the RT course or some of the others on this list.
 This is more of a starter course for beginners who need a push.
 Once you complete this one, you can more confidently tackle one of the others.

 FluentU gives you a combination of independent learning and structure while incorporating the ability to learn Russian from native-language video.
-This involves taking authentic videos—like movie trailers, music videos, news and inspiring talks—and turning them into personalized language lessons.

 When you use FluentU, you’ll be able to easily navigate your learning while catering to your personal interests.
 You’ll have access to a huge database of Russian-language media that’s been sorted by level and into categories for your convenience, paired with interactive bilingual captions and split into vocab and dialogue tabs with audio.
 Customized quizzes allow you to “learn” a video by working to memorize the key words in it.